Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: The Proposed Method

-The proposed framework is agnostic to the essential modules in VideoQA models (i.e., video encoder, question encoder, video-question interaction module, and answer decoder).
-Therefore, it can be applied to existing VideoQA methods as a plug-and-play method.
 In this section, we show how a VideoQA model can be adapted into our framework.
 Specifically, we choose MASN \cite{seo2021attend} for our purpose because 1) it is a typical VideoQA model with clear VideoQA modules; 2) it uses various types of visual features that may contain more uncertainty in the hidden space.